haithamshahin333/aro-devops-labs/README.md

 ### Update Build Workflow with Base Image

 > Info: Up to this point, we've leveraged the S2I build process only.
 We will update the buildconfig to now leverage a base image stored in our container registry and use a Dockerfile to build our app.

 1. Run `oc new-project lab-10`.

 2. Run `helm install lab-10-release charts/app-chart/. -f charts/app-chart/values-dev.yaml`.

+  > Info: Notice the Dockerfile in the `express-mongo-app` folder.
+This was the new piece that allows us to run a docker build in the cluster.

 ### Implement Pull Request Workflow with Ephemeral Environment on Feature Branch